openscope/openscope/documentation/airport-file-standards.md

 ## Standard Requirements
 ### Terrain GeoJSON File
 Even if it is empty, a terrain file must be included as part of the pull request.
-We ask that the qGIS files used in the generation of the terrain GeoJSON file also be uploaded to the [openscope/other-files](https://github.com/openscope/other-files) repository.
+We ask that the qGIS files used in the generation of the terrain GeoJSON file also be uploaded to the [openscope/airport-modeling](https://github.com/openscope/airport-modeling) repository.
 This way, if an airspace boundary is changed, we can regenerate the terrain file in far less time.
 This takes a long time to generate, and is quite a pain, but there are people on slack who would be happy to do it for you.
-See the Reference Materials for a step-by-step guide on how to generate terrain usin qGIS.
+See the Reference Materials for a step-by-step guide on how to generate terrain using qGIS.

 ### Polygonal Airspace Boundary
 An airspace boundary must be defined with GPS coordinates.
 Previously, we allowed just a "airspace center" and "airspace radius", but now there must be a defined edge to the airspace.